0xproflupin/solana-durable-nonces/README.md

 ```
 Upon searching the [signature](https://solscan.io/tx/skkfzUQrZF2rcmrhAQV6SuLa7Hj3jPFu7cfXAHvkVep3Lk3fNSVypwULhqMRinsa6Zj5xjj8zKZBQ1agMxwuABZ?cluster=devnet) on the explorer, we can see that the Nonce Account was created and the `InitializeNonce` instruction was used to initialise a nonce within the account.

+### Fetch Nonce
-We can get query the value of the stored Nonce as follows.
+We can query the value of the stored Nonce as follows.
 ```
 solana nonce nonce-account.json
 ```